<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=140460429997534&amp;ev=PageView&amp;noscript=1">

 Improve Development with Our HMI Embedded Systems Checklist

 Epec requires definition on the dimensions, material, and color to create a quotation.
-Without the eventual conference call to review this customer’s design and application, it’s quite possible that Epec could have quoted this scope of work an order of magnitude too high, or grossly underestimated the project and both scenarios could have been extremely painful for both Epec and our customer.
+Without the eventual conference call to review this customer’s design and application, it’s quite possible that Epec could have quoted this scope of work an order of magnitude too high or grossly underestimated the project and both scenarios could have been extremely painful for both Epec and our customer.
 This ambiguity can create delays in your quote or manufacturing process if not properly substantiated.

 Examples of Keypads

-Buyers, engineers, and sales people are all guilty of either overcomplicating or under simplifying the complexity of keypads during the quoting process.
+Buyers, engineers, and salespeople are all guilty of either overcomplicating or under simplifying the complexity of keypads during the quoting process.
 The resultant cost, lead-times, and engineering needs of the multiple types of keypads can vary significantly.

 Rubber Keypad/Silicone Elastomer Keypads

-A rubber keypad by itself with no switches, circuitry, or housing is a relativity inexpensive item.
+A rubber keypad by itself with no switches, circuitry, or housing is a relatively inexpensive item.
 These are produced using common silicone elastomer molding processes, such as compression molding.
 A hard tool is created, typically from steel, and a cavity is machined between two plates that are designed to fit together as a set.

 Multiple cavities can be designed into the tool to yield a larger quantity of parts.
 These items are relatively inexpensive, contain no live components, and are considered a low complexity item to produce.
 The keypads cannot function as a “keypad” unless they are paired with a switch - these are typically dome switches, carbon pills, or board mounted tactile switches.
-For this type of project Epec is supplying the keypad less any of the active switches needed to operate the device.
+For this type of project Epec is supplying the keypad with less any of the active switches needed to operate the device.

 Silicone Elastomer Keypads